NoroffFEU/social-media-client/README.md

     - logout.cy.js: The user can first log in correctly and then logout using the logout button.
     - login_fail_email.cy.js: The user tries to login with an email that is not allowed, then they recieve an error message in the browser that they need to enter an email from noroff.no.
     - login_fail_password.cy.js: The user tries to login with correct email but wrong password.
 There isn't currently an error message shown to the user in the browser, but the test recieves an error message saying that either the email or password are incorrect.
+7. Installed and set up Prettier.
+Our CA says that we should set it up but not run it.
+   Therefore I have included here a couple of scripts that the lessons said should be included in package.json, but since there seemed to be an issue with having comments in the scripts part I adedd them here:
+   {
+    "scripts": {
+    "format": "prettier -w src/**/*.js"
+    "test": "node src/**/*.js"
+    },
+   }